-Why These Grilled Chicken Wraps Will Become Your New Obsession
+Why You’ll Love These Grilled Chicken Wraps

 Most people think wraps are just convenient.
 I’m here to tell you they can be spectacular when you know the secrets.
 Treat each component with respect, your chicken deserves proper seasoning and grilling, your vegetables need satisfying crunch, and your wrap should be warm.